 The CMA estimates that less than a quarter of British internet users don’t take online reviews into account.
 The ‘trust factor’ is a major part of the life of an online retailer, on the same level of importance as same-day shipping, next-day delivery, etc.

 According to the report, the CMA has found over 100 listings on eBay offering fake reviews.
 That is, these eBay listings allowed businesses to bid on fake reviews.
-In the same eight-month period, 26 Facebook groups were identified “where people offered to write fake reviews or businesses recruited people to write fake and misleading reviews”.
+In the same eight-month period, the CMA identified 26 Facebook groups.
+That is, “where people offered to write fake reviews or businesses recruited people to write fake and misleading reviews”.

 Last Thursday, the CMA presented its findings to eBay and Facebook.
-The businesses were directed to remove the offending listings.
-They were also asked to put steps in place to prevent new content along the same lines.
+Under direct orders, businesses removed offending listings.
+What’s more, they advised to put steps in place to prevent new content along the same lines.

 The Chief Executive of the CMA, Andrea Coscelli, said “It is important that people are able to trust that reviews are genuine, rather than something someone has been paid to write.